ietf-wg-cellar/ebml-specification/specification.markdown

 | No                | n/a                     | Yes                  | Yes                                        |
 | No                | n/a                     | No                   | No                                         |

-### Note on the Use of default attributes to define non-Mandatory EBML Elements

-If an EBML Element is not Mandatory, has a defined default value, and is an Empty EBML Element then the EBML Element MUST be interpreted as expressing the default value.

 ## EBML Header Elements

 This specification here contains definitions of all EBML Elements of the EBML Header.